gopinathsjsu/team-project-team-rocket/SudheendraProjectJournal.md

 Sprint 3: 10/22/2021 - 10/28/2021
 - Weekly Scrum Report
 	- What tasks did I work on / complete?
+		1. Learnt creating APIs with angular, and explored express
-		1. Created CRUD APIs for a dummy flight object.
+		2. Created APIs for user login, signup
-		2. Setup Postman for the team to check on API endpoints
 	- What am I planning to work on next?
-		1. APIs related to Flight search.
+		1. Login APIs
+		2. Auth token integration
 	- What tasks are blocked waiting on another team member?
 		1. None
  - Select one of the XP Core Values and keep a journal of how the team kept these values throughout the project.